coolwebfriend/tidesynth/readme.txt

 If the script returns errors, try removing spaces from folder names in the input and output file paths and try again.

 Extras

 TideSynth is designed to accept CSV based on data from the NOAA tidal harmonic constituent page.
 But other data can be used, so long as it’s formatted to match the format of the NOAA data.

 For a challenge, try building a dataset based on the moons of Jupiter.
 You will need to find the period and current phase of each moon’s revolution.
 Since there are no historical water level data from the Jovian surface, you’ll need to use some other number for the “amplitude” value.
-The amplitudes of major tidal constituents are proportional to their gravitational force, which is easy to calculate.
-(We’re not so concerned with absolute values; it’s more about the ratio between a given moon’s amplitude and the largest constituent represented by the fundamental.)
+The amplitudes of major tidal constituents are proportional to their gravitational force.
+We’re not so concerned with absolute values; it’s more about the ratio between a given moon’s amplitude and the largest constituent represented by the fundamental.
+Hint: check out the NASA Horizons API.

 For more information on tides and tide prediction, check out these NOAA publications: